Did you know how scary the Half-life of your online comms is?

 Half-life communications

-So what to do about this to make communications more effective?
-Here are my ideas, off the top of my head based on what I do subconciously.
+So what to do about this phenomenon to make communications more effective?
+Here are some ideas.

 1. Repeat communications.
-Sure, you don’t want to repeat every message, but if you share content that resonates it worth re-sharing, say AM and PM.
+Sure, you don’t want to repeat every message, but if you share content that resonates or is a key message it worth re-sharing, say AM and PM and on different days.

 3. Reshare other people’s messages It’s good to engage with others and not just broadcast, so maybe add the link in your reply to others.